Weining Lu, MD Hear my name

 CORE VALUES: Curiosity, Innovation, Diversity, Equity, Inclusion, Accessibility, Hard work, Perseverance, Honesty, Fair play, Courage, Integrity.

-Ryan Chahal (Medical Student Research Year Program at Boston University Chobanian & Avedisian School of Medicine).
+Ryan Chahal (Third Year [M3] Medical Student at Boston University Chobanian & Avedisian School of Medicine).
 Research project: “Molecular control of kidney macula densa cell development”.
 Current BU MD medical student, chahalry@bu.edu

-Simran Raikundalia (BU Presidential Scholar, Biochemistry & Molecular Biology (BMB) Major, BU College of Arts and Sciences), Currently taking the BMB undergraduate research project course in Lu Lab titled “Studying the molecular mechanisms of chronic kidney disease animal models with single-cell RNA sequencing technology” (Course CAS BB340: Junior Research in BMB, two academic credits), simranr@bu.edu
+Laura Dodd (Biology Major, BU College of Arts and Sciences), Currently taking the Biology undergraduate research project course in Lu Lab titled “Studying SLIT2 expression in an animal model of chronic kidney disease” (Course BI350: Junior Research in Biology, four academic credits), ldodd02@bu.edu

 Aksel Laudon (Biomedical Engineering Major, Boston University College of Engineering), BS/MD student, Modular Medical/Dental Integrated Curriculum (MMEDIC) early acceptance program to BU School of Medicine MD program.
 Competed a BU Biomedical Engineering Senior Project in Lu Lab titled “Digital Biopsy for Glomerular Ultrastructural Measurement in Transmission EM Images” (Course: ENG BE465, two academic credits, and ENG BE466, four academic credits).
 Current BU Medical Student, alaudon@bu.edu